ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

 Packaging is the process for distributing software to guarantee that final users can use it.
-By packaging Python libraries, it is possible to declare which source code or binary files need to be distributed, project metadata and third party dependencies.
+By packaging Python libraries, it is possible to declare which source code or binary files must be distributed, project metadata, and third-party dependencies.

-The fundamentals of Python packaging together with the packaging style guidelines that apply to PyAnsys projects are collected in :ref:`Packaging style`.
+:ref:`Packaging style` collects the fundamentals of Python packaging and packaging style guidelines that apply to PyAnsys projects.

 Dependencies
 ------------